dmathewwws/dmathewwws.com/blogs-drafts/antler-browser.md

 ## **Useful Resources**

-[Scuttlebutt](https://scuttlebutt.nz/docs/protocol/) - If you care about the original idea of Antler, having a local internet just for your neighbourhood, the scuttlebutt project is a really fun way I've seen people try to achieve this.
+[Scuttlebutt](https://scuttlebutt.nz/docs/protocol/) - If you care about the original idea of Antler, having a local internet just for your neighbourhood, the Scuttlebutt project is a really fun way I've seen people try to achieve this.

 [Feathers Auth](https://feathers.dev/auth/docs): One of the inspirations behind Antler.
 The first time I saw a working demo of local-first auth was this [local-first chat app](https://github.com/DWebYVR/featherschat) built by [David](https://bsky.app/profile/daffl.xyz).

-[IRL Browser Specification](https://antlerbrowser.com/open-specification) - The specification for how IRL Browsers communicate with mini-apps through DIDs, and JWTs.
+[IRL Browser Specification](https://antlerbrowser.com/open-specification) - The specification for how IRL Browsers communicate with mini-apps through DIDs and JWTs.

 [DID](https://www.w3.org/TR/did-1.0/) - W3C standard for identities.
 Right now Antler just supports the key method, but there are other methods we could integrate with.